 Today you will have time to do some of the action-filled activities that the area offers.
 Bungee jump or gorge swing off the Victoria Falls Bridge that links Zambia and Zimbabwe and have a different view of the Victoria Falls at the same time.
 This bridge is constructed to carry railway, road and foot traffic.
 For an adrenaline activity, closer to the Zambezi River, choose a half day or full day white water rafting adventure.
 Many of our groups opt to book this evening together aboard a sunset cruise along the Zambezi River with game-viewing, beautiful scenery and an open bar.

-After breakfast, we will cross the border into Zimbabwe and stop at our Africa4us Kids Project to either help with construction or deliver books and toys.
-Afterwards, we will continue to Gwango Elephant Lodge which is situated just outside Hwange National Park, named after a local chief.
+After breakfast, you will stop at Africa4us Kids Project to either help with construction or deliver books and toys.
+Afterwards, you will continue to Gwango Heritage Lodge which is situated just outside Hwange National Park, named after a local chief.
 This park is the largest park in Zimbabwe occupying roughly 14,650 square kilometres.
 Look forward to an included afternoon open vehicle game drive on the Gwango estate.
 After dinner, you will have the opportunity to go on an optional night game drive in this estate which will give you the opportunity to discover nocturnal animals such as porcupines, civet cats, genet and leopard.

 Today you will head south towards Bulawayo, Zimbabwe's second, largest city, and Matobo National Park, which is at the Matobo or Matopos Hills, a scenic area of granite kopjes and wooded valleys.
 On your way, we visit the Painted Dog Conservation Project.
 Painted Dogs, also known as African Wild Dogs, are amongst Africa’s most endangered species.
 This project is involved in various conservation programs such as anti-poaching, rehabilitation, reintroduction and pack monitoring.
-After the project visit, you continue to Big Cave Camp, also known as” the safari lodge on the rocks” which will be your home for the next two nights.
-High up on the granite outcrop on which the lodge is built, you will have a magnificent view of Matobo National Park below.
+After the project visit, you continue to the Farmhouse, where you will spend the next 2 nights.

 Enjoy a day filled with the best that Matobo National Park offers, from a game drive to looking for rhino on foot, bringing you as close as possible with these ancient looking giants.
 Visitors to Matobo National Park regularly spot white and black rhino, sable antelope and impala, among other wildlife.
-Return to Big Cave Camp after your exciting day and enjoy a sundowner while watching another spectacular African sunset.
+Return to the Farmhouse after your exciting day and enjoy a sundowner while watching another spectacular African sunset.